DIYbiosphere/sphere/docs/introduction/getting-started.md

 # Contributing to the project
 ## Writing Entries
 Following the tutorials you can [add] a new entry: whether it's your initiative or someone else's,  or [edit] content: misspellings, outdated or wrong information, help us maintain the project.

+[Join] the community to have direct _write_ access (no pull requests needed).

 The [Writing Guide] is a good reference material for writing awesome entries.

 Don't forget to review the [Contributing Guide] for best practices.

 ## Participate in the development

-- **Resolving our [GitHub Issues]** submit an issue yourself with a suggestion or report a bug.
+Check out our [GitHub Issues].
+Submit an issue with a suggestion or report a bug.
 Help by answering, or voting on issues.
 Tackle issues yourself and commit changes to the repo!

 # Downloading the dataset
 Go to the [sphere repository] and select `Clone or Download`, and then select `Download ZIP`.
 Only the `.md` files in the collection folders are part of the dataset